 How significant should physical attraction be in the pursuit of marriage?
-Or, what role, if any, should physical appearance play in Christian dating?
+Or, what role, if any, does physical attraction matter in dating?

 What would you say to him?

 I would say, “No.” Or at least, “Not yet.”
 Given the common assumptions and practices in our society today, including the church, I do not believe a man (or woman) should begin a dating relationship with someone to whom they are not physically attracted.
 If he admires other things about her, I’m all for him befriending her and getting to know her in safe, unambiguous, non-flirtatious ways (probably in groups).
 But I believe physical attraction, at least in the vast majority of cases, is one critical piece in discerning whether to date or marry someone.

 That being said, I also believe that physical attraction is far deeper and more dynamic, even spiritual than we tend to think.
 It’s not static or objective.
 Real, meaningful, durable attraction is far more than physical.
 A man or woman’s physical appearance only plays one role in what makes them attractive or appealing.
 Its role is massive initially, say the very first time you see someone, when all you know about them is what you see, before you even know their name or hear their voice.
 But its role will necessarily evolve the more you learn about someone.
 After you’ve learned more about them—by asking their friends, or by hearing them talk, or by watching the way they live—you’ll never see them again as just the person you saw at first.

 The more we learn about them, the more their appearance is filled, for better or for worse, with new and deeper meaning—with their personality, their convictions, their sense of humor, their faith.
 The once stunning girl may lose most of her charm, and the easily overlooked girl may become undeniably beautiful.
 They each look exactly the same as before, and yet they don’t.
 You see them, even their physical appearance, differently now.